mahmoudimus/ac/docs/public/guides/project-activity-tutorial.md

 It also detects changes made to your [`atlassian-connect.json` descriptor](../modules/) file, so you don't need to continually restart your add-on as you develop.
-Importantly, ACE also handles [JSON web token (JWT)](../concepts/understanding-jwt.html), so that requests betwen your add-on and the JIRA application are signed and authenticated.
+Importantly, ACE also handles [JSON web token (JWT)](../concepts/understanding-jwt.html), so that requests between your add-on and the JIRA application are signed and authenticated.

 1. Ensure you have the [Atlassian SDK installed](https://developer.atlassian.com/display/DOCS/Downloads).
     You'll need SDK version 4.2.20 or higher.